Lucent/tweet-book/README.md

 	Inspect with View, Page Display, Two Page Scrolling & Show Cover Page in Two Page View Confirm gutter is bigger in the middle than outside

-	Remove Page 0 from Title
+	Remove Page number 0 from Title

 	Set Deeper black, 270%?
 Figure out bleed/margin/padding and svg img alignment and 100% width to stay out of bleed